prerakmody/torch-parallel-dataloading/README.md

 ### Resource Utilization
 We also monitored resource utilization during data loading with varying worker counts.
 With a higher number of workers, we observed increased CPU and memory usage, which is expected due to the parallelism introduced by additional processes.
 Users should consider their hardware constraints and resource availability when choosing the optimal worker count.

-### Stability and Scalability
-While increasing the worker count generally improved performance, we encountered stability issues when using a very high number of workers on certain hardware configurations.
-Users should perform careful experimentation and testing to determine the optimal worker count for their specific setup.

 ## Best Practices and Recommendations
 Based on our experiments, we provide the following best practices and recommendations for optimizing DataLoader performance: